 Veterans Choice and the VA Mission Act pave an avenue to civilian care for veterans, which is a shift in policy.
 The question becomes "why?"
 The VA indicates that "there is no effort underway to privatize [6] VA, and to suggest otherwise is completely false and a red herring designed to distract and avoid honest debate on the real issues surrounding Veterans' health care" [18].
 In this statement, the VA points to increases in budget, employees, and facilities over two decades.
-President Trump has indicated a shift in policy towards joint community and VHA care, by stating, "We're allowing our veterans to get access to the best medical care available, whether it's at the VA or at a private provider" [19].
-Further, the VA Mission Act also established a commission charged with reviewing the VA infrastructure assets for closure (i.e., the 1,240 facilities), a commission that will not have any VA representation [20].
+President Trump has indicated a shift in policy towards joint community and VHA care, by stating, "We're allowing our veterans to get access to the best medical care available, whether it's at the VA or at a private provider" [19].Further, the VA Mission Act also established a commission charged with reviewing the VA infrastructure assets for closure (i.e., the 1,240 facilities), a commission that will not have any VA representation [20].
 It is possible that there will be a blended VA system for quite some time; however, it is fathomable that the incorporation of external healthcare providers may be logical incrementalism [21], a slow move away from the VHA's NHS-like structure in favor of a single payer system for veterans.
 From a broader perspective, it is also possible that the VHA may see transformational change through additional policy.

-1.6 Stakeholders and Politics
+1.6 Some Major Stakeholders

-The major actors in the veterans' healthcare crisis problem are the veterans themselves, veterans' groups, the public, the VHA, the Congressional Democrats, the Congressional Republicans, the Executive Branch, and the media.
-Each of these stakeholders (restricted by the political environment in which they operate) is likely to have a major role in any additional policy interventions that might be proposed.
-Table 1 provides a matrix of important stakeholders with subjective assessment of their likely perspectives.
+Some of the major actors in the veterans' healthcare crisis problem are the veterans themselves, veterans' groups, the public, the VHA, the Congressional Democrats, the Congressional Republicans, the Executive Branch, and the media.
+Each of these stakeholders has evidence-based positions on policy.